catherinn/stroke_predicition_model/README.md

 ```

-## Context:
+## Context
 According to the World Health Organisation (WHO), stroke is the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.

-## Goal:
+## Scope:
-The purpose of this project is to build a ML model that is able to predict whether a patient is likely to get a stroke based on input parameters like gender, age, various diseases and smoking status.
+This repository contains the code to build a ML model that is able to predict whether a patient is likely to get a stroke based on input parameters like gender, age, various diseases and smoking status.
-The stroke_data.iopybm notebook contains all the code

 ## Dataset used: